 This initial report was released on 21 April 2017.
-You are invited to examine the initial report and to make written submissions by Monday 31 July 2017.
+You were invited to examine the initial report and to make written submissions by 31 July 2017.

 The final report is expected to be handed to the Australian Government in December 2017.

 - Overview - Transitioning Regional Economies - Initial report (PDF - 1204 Kb)

 - Overview - Transitioning Regional Economies - Initial report (Word/Zip - 1430 Kb)

 Download the initial report

 - Transitioning Regional Economies - Initial report (PDF - 4410 Kb)

 - Transitioning Regional Economies - Initial report (Word/Zip - 6313 Kb)